redis-developer/nextjs-redis-netlify/README.md

 ```

 When you first start the app, you will need to create the index by uncommenting this line and searching.
 After that point you can comment this line again and the index will be maintained.

+## About the app

+The app is a very basic Redis cache app.
+It allows you to see the performance increase you can achieve when you use Redis as a cache.
+It does this using the GitHub API.
+You can search for repositories, and it will first check Redis to see if the repository is already in the cache.
+If it is, it will return the cached data.
+If not, it will fetch the data from GitHub and store it in Redis.
+It also tracks the performance of both operations and shows it to you.

+### How the data is stored

+Redis OM is used to store the data on your behalf.
+While you do not need to worry about the specific commands used to store the data, the following commands are used:

+- **FT.CREATE**: Used to create indexes for RediSearch
+- **HSET**: Used to set a hash of the GitHub repository data

+### How the data is accessed

+Redis OM is used to fetch the data on your behalf.
+While you do not need to worry about the specific commands used to fetch the data, the following commands are used:

+- **FT.SEARCH**: Used to search for existing repositories in the cache